Erd\H{o}s-Ko-Rado for random hypergraphs: asymptotics and stability: Proof of Proposition

 \section{Proof of Proposition~\ref{prop:transference}}

 We begin with the proof of a simple structural result for independent sets in graphs (Lemma \ref{lem:greedyalg}).
-As mentioned before, similar proofs have been given elsewhere (see e.g. \cite{KLRS}).
 For a given graph $G$, let $\mathcal{I}_G(t)$ denote the set of independent sets of $G$ of size exactly $t$, and $\mathcal{I}_G$ denote the set of all independent sets in $G$.

 \begin{lemma} Let $G$ be a graph on $N$ vertices, and $\gamma>0$ be an arbitrary real number.
 In addition, let $0< \ell < t$ be integers.
 Then, for every independent set $I \subset V(G)$ of size at least $t$, there is a sequence of vertices $x_1,\dots,x_\ell\in I$ and a sequence of subsets $V(G)\supseteq X_1\supseteq \dots\supseteq X_\ell$ depending only on $x_1,\dots,x_\ell$ such that: \begin{itemize} \item $x_1,\dots,x_i\not\in X_{i}$ for all $i\leq \ell$, \item $I\setminus\{x_1,\dots,x_{i}\}\subset X_i$ for all $i\leq \ell$. \end{itemize} Moreover, we have either \begin{itemize} \item[\emph{(}i\emph{)}] $|X_i|\leq\left(1-2\gamma\frac{e(G)}{N^2}\right) |X_{i-1}| \text{ for all } 1 \leq i\leq \ell$, or \item[\emph{(}ii\emph{)}] $e(G[X_i])<\gamma\frac{|X_i|^2}{N^2}e(G) \text{ for some } 1 \leq i\leq\ell$. \end{itemize} \end{lemma}